 At the far end of Yaowarat Road lies the Wat Traimit, which houses the largest seated golden Buddha statue, weighing over five tons.
-Another popular temple here is the Wat Mangkon Kamalawat, Bangkok's largest Buddhist temple, and the home to many wonderful celebrations and festivities, especially during the Chinese New Year.
+Another famous temple here is the Wat Mangkon Kamalawat, Bangkok's largest Buddhist temple, and the home to many beautiful celebrations and festivities, especially during the Chinese New Year.

 2. Romaneenart Park

-With its neoclassical buildings, large green expanses, fountains and air of quiet solitude, Romaneenart Park is a quiet haven away from the bustling crowds on the streets of Chinatown.
-People often go to the park to relax, and have a quick jog.
+With its neoclassical buildings, vast green expanses, fountains and air of quiet solitude, Romaneenart Park is a calm haven away from the bustling crowds on the streets of Chinatown.
+People often go to the park to relax and have a quick jog.

 3. Sala Chalermkrung Khon Theatre Bangkok

-Established in the early 1900s, the Sala Chalermkrung Khon Theatre in Chinatown is widely popular and a must visit experience.
+Established in the early 1900s, the Sala Chalermkrung Khon Theatre in Chinatown is widely famous, and a must-visit experience.
 It hosts a variety of incredible shows and traditional Thai performances.
-With extravagant costumes, local music, and old-world stage settings, the shows mainly revolve around telling tales from the epic Ramayana.
+With extravagant costumes, local music, and traditional stage settings, the shows mainly revolve around telling tales from the epic Ramayana.

 Chinatown Bangkok Nightlife

-Chinatown is known for its lively nightlife, and has many bars and restaurants to spend an enjoyable night.
-Some of the popular haunts include the Cotton Jazz Bar, with its lovely traditional Chinese decorations and live music and the hip Teens of Thailand Bar, serving delicious gin cocktails.
+Chinatown is known for its lively nightlife and has many bars and restaurants to spend an enjoyable night.
+Some of the popular haunts include the Cotton Jazz Bar, with its lovely traditional Chinese decorations and live music.
+The hip Teens of Thailand Bar serves delicious gin cocktails as well.
 Another fun bar to check out is the Spanish themed El Chiringuito, where you can enjoy some tapas, chorizo pizzas and sangrias.
 If partying is not your thing, you could always browse through the Chinatown Night Market, finding yourself an amazing bargain and some delicious food.

 Make sure to carry plenty of small change in Chinatown, which will come in handy at street stalls and local shops.
-Carrying huge denomination Thai currency is not advisable as it is very difficult to get change.
+Carrying huge denomination Thai currency is not advisable as it is quite difficult to find change.

-Although most of the street food restaurants are safe to eat at, it is always good to take precautions and avoid that bout of food poisoning on your holiday.
-Pick crowded restaurants, make sure your meat is properly cooked and eat them as fresh as possible!
+Although most of the street food restaurants are safe to eat, it is always good to take precautions and avoid that bout of food poisoning on your holiday.
+Pick crowded restaurants, make sure your meat is adequately cooked and eat them as fresh as possible!

 While visiting temples, be modestly clothed and cover your shoulders, and clothes that are below the knee in length.

-Chinatown is known for bargain prices, so remember that as a tourist shop owners might tend to take advantage of your ignorance and try to rip you off.
-Patiently and determinedly bargain, and you will get your money's worth!
+Chinatown is known for bargain prices, so remember that as a tourist shop, owners might tend to take advantage of your ignorance and try to rip you off.
+Patiently bargain, and you will get your money's worth!